retypeapp/retype/components/list.md

 ---

-## Tight and Loose Lists
+## Tight vs Loose Lists

-Markdown supports two types of list formatting: tight and loose lists.
-The difference between them is determined by whether list items are separated by blank lines.
+Markdown supports two types of list formatting: **tight** and **loose** lists.
+The difference between them is determined by whether list items are separated by blank lines or not.

 ### Tight Lists